[KS] Afanasii Ivanovich Seridin-Sabatin

 individuals with an interest in my Great-grandfather so that we can

 "compleat the puzzle".
-If you feel that you are category then I would be
+If you feel have a like interest in this then I

 Ps, I live about 10 miles north of San Francisco.